CrispCode/modux/README.md

 To generate a documentation use `npm run docs`
 If you want to check functionality you can use `npm run test`

+## Getting started

+You can check the manual files for a quick introduction into modux.
+You can get started [here](https://github.com/CrispCode/modux/blob/master/manual/getting-started.md).

 ## Polyfill